 - Take your pain medication as prescribed, try to ween yourself off as soon as possible. - Get up and move: the earlier you start walking and getting back into your normal daily routine the better you will feel. - Follow the diet as instructed.
-If you have questions call the dietitian at 847-360-2439 (email: jpruett@qhcus.com) or call your surgeon at 847-856-2525 (Dr. Siegel with Lake County Surgeons) or 847-244-3525 (Dr. Parikh with Surgeons of Northern Illinois). - Do not lift anything over 20 pounds, do strenuous exercise, or have sexual relations for at least 4 6 weeks after surgery.
+If you have questions call the dietitian at 847-360-2439 (email: janine.pruett@amhealthsystems.com) or call your surgeon at 847-856-2525 (Dr. Siegel with Lake County Surgeons). - Do not lift anything over 20 pounds, do strenuous exercise, or have sexual relations for at least 4 - 6 weeks after surgery.
 You may develop a hernia or break open an incision if you lift anything heavy.
 This includes shoveling snow, gardening, and lifting grocery bags, small dogs, and children.